Renormalization footprints in the phase diagram of the Grosse-Wulkenhaar model: -on shift and renormalization

 relative to the $R$-off value

 agrees well with the maximal prediction allowed by \eqref{shift}:

 The slight overshoot is discussed in Appendix \ref{proxies}.
-FIG. \ref{triple0} shows that intercept of $\widetilde{c}_2(T|r)$ goes to zero with the increase in matrix size, so it is safe to assume that proportionality to $c_r$ becomes exact in the infinite size limit.
+FIG. \ref{triple0} shows that the small intercept of $\widetilde{c}_2(T|r)$-line in FIG. \ref{tripleR} goes to zero with the increase in matrix size, so it is safe to assume that proportionality to $c_r$ becomes exact in the infinite size limit.